Skip to content

 • In low season sailing is less stressful, there are very few boats sailing and anchoring in ports and beaches.
 In addition, places like the Atlantic Islands National Park will be at your disposal.

 Sailing in winter also has its handicapslogically.
 One of them is bad weather, but inside the Rías Baixas we are protected so this factor would not be a major concern.
 It is true that it will be colder, but we solve this by wearing appropriate clothing.
-Nobody goes to the snow in jeans and yet many sailors do not equip themselves properly before launching into the sea.
+No one goes to the snow in jeans, yet many sailors do not equip themselves properly before heading out to sea.
 On the other hand, the days are shorter.
-But this circumstance will allow us to practice night sailing without having to stay up all night.
+But this circumstance will allow us to practice night sailing without having to stay up late.
 Many skippers would say that a day with a 20 knot wind and two meters of wave is not a fun day, however, many other skippers will find it a perfect day to enjoy the sport of sailing.

 So the best advice we can give you is learn in winter and enjoy in summer!
 Galicia is considered to be the best sailing area in the Iberian Peninsulabecause the estuaries provide a safe space to sail all year round, with calm winds and calm waters..
-So if you choose Julio Verne Náutica and the Rias Baixas for your sailing practice, you are guaranteed to enjoy Easy Sailing conditions no matter what time of the year!
+So if you choose Julio Verne Náutica and the Rías Baixas for your sailing practice, we guarantee you will enjoy Easy Sailing conditions regardless of the time of year!

 Search